 Trading Instruments

-Though IC Markets’ focus is mostly on Forex trading, the broker has expanded its CFD product list over the years and, currently, you will find over 1,750 financial instruments available for trade.
-Although that number is not that huge, compared to some of the other top brokerages such as IG for example, what impresses here is the diversity of IC Markets’ CFD offering.
+Though IC Markets’ focus is mostly on Forex trading, the broker has expanded its CFD product list over the years and, currently, you will find over 2,250 financial instruments available for trade, spread across diverse markets.

 Let us now take a closer look at the product list.